-A Surname or One-Name Study is a project where you seek to collect every instance of the surname as far as practical and possible.
+A Surname or One-Name Study is a project where you seek to collect every instance of the surname across all timespans and across the globe, as far as practical and possible.

-On this page you will find links to a series of posts that I have written about One-Name & Surname research.
+On this page you will find links to the numerous and various posts that I have written about One-Name & Surname research.

 - What is a One-Name Study?

 - Seven Steps to One-Name Studies and Surname Research

 - Before you get Started – Organisational Considerations

 - Research Log & To Do List – Downloadable File!